Castle Oliver: The building

+New ownership (1988-)

 In 1988 it was purchased by Damian Haughton, who according to the subsequent owner, put a halt to most of the worst leaks in the roof.
 In 1998 it was purchased by Nicholas Browne, who continued the restoration work and transformed it back into a habitable residence.
 In 2006 Castle Oliver was purchased by Declan and Emma Cormack from County Antrim.
 They completed high-grade restoration work, restoring many of the original rooms and features, such as the Library, St Patrick's stained glass window, wooden panelling, cornices and many fireplaces.
-They made the castle their home with their three children Michael, Shane and Ciara.
-In 2015 the Cormacks sold it to an unnamed family from Melbourne, Australia to use as a home for "several months of the year".
+They made the Castle Oliver their home with their three children Michael, Shane and Ciara Cormack.
+A few years later they bought another Castle in County Antrim.
+In 2015 the Cormack’s sold it to the Ralph family from, Australia to use as a home for "several months of the year".